Jenisch/POBAI/README.md

 the curated or synced libraries include your requested gem, the planner now generates a fresh Path of Building configuration on the fly using PoEDB metadata to choose the ascendancy, support gems, gear direction, and defensive layers before emitting the import code and pobb.in link.
+The generated builds are hydrated with the Path of Building Community sample trees and items so the client opens to a complete baseline rather than an empty profile.

 ### Dual-phase planning